North American Football Union

 The North American Football Union (NAFU; Union Nord-Américaine de Football; Unión Norteamericana de Fútbol) is a regional grouping under CONCACAF of national football organizations in the North American Zone.
 The NAFU has no organizational structure.
 The statutes say "CONCACAF shall recognize ...
-The North American Football Union (NAFU)" (emphasis added).
+The North American Football Union (NAFU)".
 The NAFU provides one of CONCACAF's representatives to the FIFA Executive Committee.

 Member associations

 The North American Football Union has three member associations: